 More than doubled sales and EBITDA

-In 2011 Kurt Geiger was sold for £215 million to The Jones Group Inc, generating a multiple of 2.6 times cost and an IRR of 33.6 per cent.
+In 2011 Kurt Geiger was sold for £215 million to The Jones Group Inc, a listed US apparel business, generating a multiple of 2.6 times cost and an IRR of 33.6 per cent.